STRICTLY FOR DISTRIBUTION ONLY TO LICENSED FINANCIAL ADVISORS, WEALTH MANAGERS AND PRIVATE WEALTH BANKERS

 Anniversary of 1st bookbuilds

 We’re excited to say we are approaching the anniversary of our first property bookbuilds in mid-August.
 These were commenced in July 2014 under the auspices of Australian financial planning firm Shartru Wealth Management.
-Shartru have since introduced more than 40 clients to DomaCom’s innovative fractional property investing platform, purchasing several residential property investments through the DomaCom Fund.
+Shartru has since introduced more than 40 clients to DomaCom’s innovative fractional property investing platform, purchasing several residential property investments through the DomaCom Fund.

 Alternative property types for fractional investment